 On trees where deep fissures in the bark provide a suitable retreat for some spiders, a standard soft household brush or a stiff paintbrush is useful to sweep the bark.
-Again, a sheet or beating tray or inverted umbrella to catch the sweepings can be usefully employed.
+Again, a sheet or beating tray or, particularly, an inverted umbrella held tight against the tree, can usefully be employed to catch the sweepings.